treeman/jonashietala/posts/2022-09-06-the_current_t-34_keyboard_layout.markdown

 ![Vertical combos.
 All except `;` are pressed with a single finger between the keys.](/images/t-34-curr/vcombos.png)

-`vsplt` and `hsplit` splits windows in Vim, and there are also combos for closing a window and saving.
+`vsplt` and `hsplit` splits windows in Vim, and there are also horizontal combos for closing a window and saving.

 ## Numbers and symbols